heremaps/naksha/here-naksha-lib-jbon/JBON.md

 ## Value-Types (3-bit)

 ### (0) int4
 The lower 4-bit hold the biased (signed) value.
-The value is stored minus 8, so `-8..7`.
+The value is stored minus 8, so `0..15` represents `-8..7`.

 ### (1) float4
 The lower 4-bit hold the biased (signed) value.
-The value is stored minus 8, so `-8..7` (must be cast to a float or double).
+The value is stored minus 8, so `0..15` represents `-8..7`.

 ### (2) size32
 A flexible unsigned 32-bit integer.
 The parameter value means the following: